Positional Encoder Graph Quantile Neural Networks for Geographic Data: Method

-At Step \ref{alg:alg1-femb} of Algorithm \ref{alg:alg1}, the first distinction between \textbf{PE-GQNN} and PE-GNN arises: instead of using the concatenation of the feature matrix and the spatial embedding as the input for the GNN operator, we apply the GNN operator only to the feature matrix $\bm{X}_B$.
+At Step \ref{alg:alg1-femb}, the first distinction between \textbf{PE-GQNN} and PE-GNN arises: instead of using the concatenation of the feature matrix and the spatial embedding as the input for the GNN operator, we apply the GNN operator only to the feature matrix $\bm{X}_B$.
 One or more fully-connected layers are then used to reduce the feature embedding dimensionality.
 This process receives the constructed graph and the batch feature matrix ${\bm{X}_B}_{(n_B \times p)}$ as input and yields an embedding matrix of features as output: ${\bm{X}_B^{emb}}_{(n_B \times g)}$.
-This modification applies the GNN operators exclusively to the features, without smoothing out the PEs.
-The GNN layers can be of any desired type.
-Step \ref{alg:alg1-concat} of Algorithm \ref{alg:alg1} performs a column concatenation between the feature embedding ${\bm{X}_B^{emb}}_{(n_B \times g)}$ and the output obtained from the PE: ${\bm{C}_B^{emb}}_{(n_B \times u)}$ (Figure \ref{fig:draw}).
+Step \ref{alg:alg1-concat} performs a column concatenation between the feature embedding ${\bm{X}_B^{emb}}_{(n_B \times g)}$ and the output obtained from the PE: ${\bm{C}_B^{emb}}_{(n_B \times u)}$.
 This concatenation results in the matrix ${\bm{L}_B}_{(n_B \times (g + u))}$.
-After that, the other innovations of \textbf{PE-GQNN} come into play.